javaplus/PiHack/analog_to_digital/Readme.md

 If everything is working right, you should see a series of voltages being printed out.
 As you cover the photoresistor to block out light, the voltages should decrease and if you shine a light or laser at the photoresistor you should see the voltages increase.

+## Using the ADC Code in your Program

+The "adc.py" program that you used to test your wiring can also be imported and used by your program to easily get the value from the photoresistor.
+Creating shareable code is very common in software development.
+In Python, if you import another python program into your file, you can access it's functions.
+So, in our case if we import the adc.py file into our program, you can simply call the **adc.get_adc(0)** to get the value of the sensor connected to the ADC.
+The zero is to say get the value for the first device.
+If you connect two photoresistors, the second would connect to the only unused pin left on the ADC chip.
+Then you could get it's value by calling **adc.get_adc(1)**.

+See the [tripwire.py](/analog_to_digital/tripwire.py) file as an example.
+This program will light up the LED if the tripwire is tripped for more than two seconds.